Siequnu/myo-react/README.md

 ## The big idea - Spark wonder

 Myo is a web-based creativity tutor.
+This is currently hosted at https://get-myo.com.

 > Every child is an artist.
 The problem is how to remain one once we grow up - Picasso